Battery Energy Storage Systems

 Cumulative Impact

-Tealing is a beautiful rural village.
-Construction on the extension of the existing Tealing substation began in 2021.
-We have endured years of construction, noise and disruption.
-The screening trees were cut down and now residents see substation infrastructure instead of rural countryside.
-SSEN are about to submit a planning application for a further 400kV substation which is 50% larger than the new and old sub stations combined.
-The cumulative effect of all of this industrialisation will destroy the beautiful village that many call home.
-See the map to the left of all the current and proposed planning applications show in green, pink and purple.
+Tealing is a picturesque rural village, but since construction began on the extension of the existing Tealing substation in 2021, we’ve endured years of noise and disruption.
+The screening trees were removed, leaving residents to face substation infrastructure instead of the peaceful countryside we once enjoyed.
+Now, SSEN have submitted a planning application for a 400kV substation—which will be 50% larger than both the existing and new substations combined.
+The cumulative impact of this industrialisation threatens to transform the charming village that many of us proudly call home.

 Loss of Agricultural Land